ismaelbonato/cppPrimer5thEdition/Chapter_09/README.md

 }
 ```
 **Answer**
-- It can lead to an invalid iterator, the iterator will lead to the position in the memory where the container was located before the insertion.
+- It leads to an invalid iterator, the iterator will lead to the position in the memory where the container was located before the insertion.

 **Output**
 ```cpp